 1. [Note: Applicable in case of Bidding Company]

-We certify that the Financially Evaluated Entity(ies) had a Networth of Rs. ………Crores or equivalent USD* computed as per instructions in this RfQ based on unconsolidated audited annual accounts (refer Note-2 below) of any of the last three (3) financial years, as provided in Clause 2.2.3, immediately preceding the last date of submission of Response to RfQ.
+We certify that the Financially Evaluated Entity(ies) had a Networth of Rs. ………Crore or equivalent USD* computed as per instructions in this RfQ based on unconsolidated audited annual accounts (refer Note-2 below) of any of the last three (3) financial years, as provided in Clause 2.2.3, immediately preceding the last date of submission of Response to RfQ.

 Financial year considered: ______